 - Diversity, Equity, Inclusion and Belonging (DEIB) (20-30 minutes each x 3 sessions)

-At the onboarding session you are given the following policies and asked to read them before your first match meeting.
+Before the Onboarding Session, you are given the following policies and asked to read and sign them before your first match meeting:

 - Health & Safety